lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 ML-KEM is a lattice-based key encapsulation mechanism defined in {{FIPS203}}.
 \[EDNOTE: Not actually standardized yet, but will be by publication]

 ML-KEM is using Module Learning with Errors as its underlying primitive which is a structured lattices variant that offers good performance and relatively small and balanced key and ciphertext sizes.
-ML-KEM was standardized with three parameters, ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
+ML-KEM was standardized with three parameter sets: ML-KEM-512, ML-KEM-768, and ML-KEM-1024.
 These were mapped by NIST to the three security levels defined in the NIST PQC Project, Level 1, 3, and 5.
 These levels correspond to the hardness of breaking AES-128, AES-192 and AES-256 respectively.

 The KEM functions defined above correspond to the following functions in {{FIPS203}}: